Setup and administration for CDF Transformations

 token_urlcontains the ID of your Microsoft Entra ID tenant.
 To find your tenant ID, see this article.Running scheduled transformations

 To schedule transformations, you must add the capability

 sessions:createand set the

 token_urlto maintain access to CDF Transformations for an extended time period.

-Link the Transformations group to an Azure AD group:
+Link the Transformations group to a Microsoft Entra ID group:

 In the Source ID field, enter the Object Id for the AAD group exactly as it exists in AAD.
 You can use the same group Id for multiple transformations.

 In the Source name field, enter the name of the group in Azure AD.